en

 HOW CAN I CLAIM?

-Before filling out and submitting the online claim it is important to verify:
+Before filling out and submitting the online claim, it is important to make sure that you have access credentials.

 After the rankings of those admitted with reservation have been published, the claimant to the benefit must submit online on the INPS website, via the dedicated service, all the documentation required by the tender announcement.